Azure/azure-sdk-for-java/sdk/cosmos/azure-cosmos-spark_3-0_2-12/README.md

 To suggest a new feature or changes that could be made, file an issue the same way you would for a bug.

 ## License
-This project is under MIT license and uses other third party libraries.
+This project is under MIT license and uses and repackages other third party libraries as an uber jar.
 See [NOTICE.txt](../../../NOTICE.txt).

 ## Contributing